Blue Cross RiverRink Summerfest

 Chickie’s and Pete’s Waterfront Crabshack

-The restaurant will serve many of the Chickie’s and Pete’s staples you know and love — crab fries, wings, cheesesteaks and more — in addition to seafood-centric menu items.
+The restaurant serves many of the Chickie’s and Pete’s staples you know and love — crab fries, wings, cheesesteaks and more — in addition to seafood-centric menu items.
 The seafood options include fried shrimp, hard shell crabs, steamers and a seafood feast for two (clams, crabs, hot shrimp and more).

 Mini-golf costs just $5 per person for each game.